 Thumbnail sketches are a very quick way to work out the placement of your subject before you invest time on the final drawing.
 This video tutorial on drawing a self-portrait from life explains how to create effective thumbnail sketches.

 6) Don’t rely on only yourself for feedback.

-If you don’t know anyone you can ask, I offer 30 minute video critiques on students preparing a college art portfolio for a fee.
-Get more information on video portfolio video critiques here, and watch a sample critique below.
+If you don’t know anyone you can ask, we offer 30 minute video critiques on students preparing a college art portfolio for a fee.
+Get more information on purchasing a portfolio video critiques here, and watch a sample critique below.

 7) Having unfinished pieces.